SolboxOSS/rcloneview-support/tutorials/intro.md

 ---
 sidebar_position: 1
-description: Learn how to easily transfer or sync Google Drive files to Microsoft OneDrive using RcloneView.
+description: Learn how to copy, sync, and schedule file transfers between Google Drive and OneDrive using RcloneView's intuitive drag-and-drop GUI and job scheduler.
 keywords:
   - rcloneview
   - Google Drive to OneDrive